salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 > - No changes required to support iOS 14 devices.

+> - AppTrackingTransparency: Apple introduced a new permission setting called Asking Permission to Track.
+With iOS 14.5, you must obtain a user’s permission through the AppTrackingTransparency (ATT) framework to access their device’s advertising identifier (IDFA) and track them across multiple apps.
+By default, MobilePush SDK does not collect IDFAs nor do we use such values to track users across multiple apps.
+As such, at the moment, there are no changes required for MobilePush customers.
+If your organization plans to capture IDFA, you must explicitly obtain user’s permission through ATT in your app.
+To submit this value to the Marketing Cloud, set it as an attribute within the MobilePush SDK.

 ## iOS Data Protection
 > - The MobilePush SDK version 6.4.1 includes new troubleshooting information and code examples to demonstrate proper configuration and usage when iOS Data Protection is in use.
 See [iOS Data Protection]({{ site.baseurl }}/trouble/trouble-ios-data-protection.html).
 > - The [LearningApp for iOS](https://github.com/salesforce-marketingcloud/MarketingCloudSDK-iOS/tree/master/LearningApp) has been modified to show proper usage.